We provide free cardboard recycling bins and offer collections in every town and city throughout the UK. Call 0800 211

 Tetra Paks are plastic coated cartons that commonly contain milk or juices.
 Whilst they are made of 80% paper-based materials, they also contain plastic and sometimes hidden metal.
-They cannot be recycled with normal single sheet or corrugated cardboard loads but we are in partnership with a growing number of Tetra Pak recycling centres opening up around the UK.
+They cannot be recycled with a normal single sheet or corrugated cardboard loads but we are in partnership with a growing number of Tetra Pak recycling centres opening up around the UK.

 The first thing that should be done before recycling your cardboard is to make sure that it is all clean and dry.
 Any contaminated items should be removed and set to one side as these will not be recyclable.
-Next, remove any excessive tape from the cardboard – it is not necessary to remove all of this as the recycling process will deal with it.
+Next, remove any excess tape from the cardboard – it is not necessary to remove all of this as the recycling process will deal with it.
 Cardboard should be flat packed as much as possible and stored in a container that will keep it dry.
-If you have a large amount of cardboard then a baler such as a Mill Size baler can help with storage as can specific lidded containers and roll off bins.
+If you have a large amount of cardboard then a baler such as a Mill Size baler can help with storage as can specific lidded containers and roll-off bins.